 Susan Belgrave was called to the Bar in 1989 at Inner Temple after an initial career in the Barbados foreign service.
-Her early years of practice were spent in Brussels at the European law firm of Stanbrook and Hooper.
-She holds a Masters in European Law from Universite Libre de Bruxelles.
-Susan moved to London in 1992 with her late husband and initially found it difficult to obtain a tenancy in chambers where she could practise European law.
+Her early years of practice were spent in Brussels at the European law firm Stanbrook and Hooper.
+She held a Masters in European Law from Universite Libre de Bruxelles.
+Susan moved to London in 1992 with her late husband and at first found it difficult to obtain a tenancy in chambers where she could practise European law.
 She worked initially in the area of housing and local government law and moved into employment as an area where European law is the cornerstone of much legislation and case law.

 Why First 100 Years is important